Canada Strong Pass 2026 savings in Ontario

 Canadian Museum of Nature

-Containing one of the world’s largest natural history collections, the Canadian Museum of Nature displays over 14.6 million dinosaur specimens, rocks, Arctic ecosystems, live insects and more.
+Containing one of the world’s largest natural history collections, this museum displays over 14.6 million dinosaur specimens, rocks, Arctic ecosystems, live insects and more.

 With hands-on exhibits and immersive galleries, it’s a fascinating destination for curious minds of all ages.